 2491 S. Superior St., (414) 747-1007

 Palomino is the restaurant and bar that introduced Bay View to the masses.
 Just south of the Hoan Bridge, its Southern-fried menu and ice-cold Pabsts have become the stuff of legends.
-With great patio seating and an awesome jukebox, the joint gets pretty crowded on the weekends – but it's always worth it.
-Happy hour is weekdays from 4 to 7 p.m. featuring $2 PBR cans and $1 off all taps.
+With great patio seating and an awesome jukebox, the joint would usually get pretty crowded on the weekends, for good reason though.

 2461 S. St. Clair St., (414) 747-1352

 Puddler’s Hall was built in the 1870s by the National Amalgamated Association of Iron and Steel Workers – steel workers were called "puddlers" at the time.
 It’s been a community meeting place for over a century and now is a beloved corner bar with a solid beer offering, live music, darts and table tennis.

 Classy without being pretentious, the homeyness of a dive bar without any of the dinge, Revel Bar has quickly become a Bay View favorite since opening just a few years ago in 2015, offering a hefty menu of beer, cocktails, hookah, a generous happy hour ($3 draft beers, $3 rail mixers, $3 house shots) and Bar Bingo Wednesdays.

 Romans' is a favorite with the Bay View boys who like to fire up a stogie to spice up that after-work beer.
 Hard-nosed construction workers sit next to neighborhood veterans and recently-arrived yuppies in this slice of life tavern.
 A nice deck and a patch of grass juts out to the south for those warm summer nights, but atop a stool at the bar is the place where the die-hards come to worship at the foot of the healer (beer, that is).